durr1602/gyoza/config/README.md

 * list your sample attributes
 * replace all parameter values with the ones adapted for your project.
 Note: a first pass might be necessary to establish what would be a good **read count threshold**.
 Feel free to adjust it and re-run the workflow (if nothing else has changed, only the last steps should run again).
 This parameter is important because the "avg_scores" dataframe is built only upon "high confidence" variants, i.e. variants with a read count above the set threshold in all T0 replicates.
 * set the "perform qc" parameter to True if you want to analyze your raw FASTQ with FastQC (and generate a MultiQC report)
-* set the "normalize with growth" parameter to True if you want to normalize with growth
+* set the "normalize with gen" parameter to True if you want to normalize with the number of cellular generations
 * set the "generate report" parameter to True if you want the HTML report to be automatically generated upon full completion of the workflow
 * edit all directory/file paths if necessary

 ## Note on validation

-Currently, all the following files are validated against a YAML schema to help spot formatting issues (misspelled column headers, missing mandatory properties, improper format, etc.): main config file, sample layout, file with WT DNA sequences, codon table, file with the number of mitotic generations.
+Currently, all the following files are validated against a YAML schema to help spot formatting issues (misspelled column headers, missing mandatory properties, improper format, etc.): main config file, sample layout, file with WT DNA sequences, codon table, file with the number of cellular generations.

 ## Technical configuration